- Summary of Church History

 As often happens with families as well as churches, the arrival of children added new priorities and provided the impetus to obtain our own facility and ultimately to call a minister.
 The move to a new church home coincided with a broadening of our identity, which became less faculty-oriented and included increasing numbers from other segments of the community.

 Our present site was selected in 1965, and we had our first ground-breaking in 1969.
 In 1970 we held the first services in our beautifully designed church, with services continuing to be lay led.
 We called our first minister, Gertrude Lindener-Stawski, in 1980, and she served until her retirement in 1986.
-She remains a member of the church today.

 We then called George Brooks as an interim minister to do the important work of getting us ready to work well with our next professional religious leader, the Rev. William Haney, who was called in 1989.